Fantastic AMOLED display

 Samsung Galaxy Fit review: The big picture

 Samsung released the Gear Fit 2 fitness tracker in 2016, followed by the upgraded Gear Fit 2 Pro in 2017.
-While those devices were targeting slightly more advanced athletes thanks to their built-in GPS sensors and higher price tags, Samsung was missing out on another important fitness market: the entry level.
+While those devices were targeting slightly more advanced athletes thanks to their onboard GPS and higher price tags, Samsung was missing out on another important fitness market: the entry level.
 Enter the Samsung Galaxy Fit.

 This isn’t the successor to the Gear Fit 2 Pro, and it’s certainly not meant to be the be-all-end-all fitness device — it’s simply made for folks who want to keep a better eye on their activity levels.
 This is an entry-level device through and through.